PiotrJagielny/MyCardGame/README.md

 Good person - Boost card on your board every 2 turns<br>
 Gravedigger - Boost by number of cards on your graveyard on deploy<br>
 Witch - Ressurect card from your graveyard<br>
+Wild roam - Play all copies of this card from you deck on the same row<br>

 To log in you have to enter name.
 Every user have its own instance of deck builder so there cannot be two users with same name.
 ![image](https://github.com/PiotrJagla/MyCardGame-MainProj/assets/76881722/b6a77471-4af0-4eed-ba58-181bf8404602)